Assistant Professor, RMC ECE Department

 - Stephane Gagnon - Enterprise Host-Based Anomaly Detection

 - Eddie O'Handley - Physical Layer Security of the ARINC 429 Data Bus Protocol

 - Taylor Perkins (co-supervision with Dr. Leblanc) - IPMS Network Anomaly Detection

-- Clint Legg (co-supervision with Dr. Roberge) - Security Assessment of the NWS FMS
+- Clint Legg (co-supervision with Dr. Roberge) - Cybersecurity Investigation of NWS FMS

-- Alec Harlow (co-supervision with Dr. Roberge) - Intrusion Detection on Airborne Platform Networks
+- Alec Harlow (co-supervision with Dr. Roberge) - Mil-STD-1553 Anomaly Detection

 - Sebastien Genereux (co-supervision with Dr. Roberge) - Part-time, research focus TBD